 Babies who were born too soon, for whatever reasons, need a specially sized bereavement outfit in which to be buried.
 Gowns for babies under three or four pounds are hard to find at local shops.
 Your best bet may be to find a baby boutique in your neighborhood and inquire about its inventory.
 If you have time to shop online, here are a few places that sell preemie and micro-preemie bereavement gowns:

 Normally, if the child wasn't premature but the size of a fully grown baby or larger, a Christening gown would be the best bet as a burial outfit.
-Locally, stores such as Nordstrom and Sears sells these gowns year-round.
-Online, you can find burial or Christening gowns at:
+Local stores may carry gowns but online you can find burial or Christening gowns at:

 - Angel Christening Gowns has quite a few boys and girls gowns available in various styles and sizes.
 Overnight shipping is available.